Chamber Ambassador Committee

 Allison Borja, Morris & Garritano

 I joined Morris & Garritano with over 22 years of experience in customer service and sales.
 My passion is in serving others and I understand that to a business owner, their staff is their family and their business assets are their labor of love.
 As a Commercial Risk Advisor, I work hard alongside business owners to protect their people and their assets which they’ve worked so hard to build, maintain, and grow.
 My role at Morris & Garritano gives me the ability to provide the peace of mind that business owners need to successfully grow their business, and I take much pride in doing so.
 I am a Central Coast native – born in SLO, raised in Arroyo Grande, and am a Cal Poly alumnus.
-Serving as Chief Ambassador on the Ambassador Committee for the Santa Maria Valley Chamber of Commerce, a board member for The Rotary Club of Santa Maria, and a board member of The Boys and Girls Club of the Mid Central Coast, I value the relationships and connections that help our communities thrive.
+Serving as an Ambassador on the Ambassador Committee for the Santa Maria Valley Chamber of Commerce, a board member for The Rotary Club of Santa Maria, and a board member of The Boys and Girls Club of the Mid Central Coast, I value the relationships and connections that help our communities thrive.
 I am the proud mom to three wonderful boys.
 My oldest is in the US Marine Corps and my two youngest are in high school.
 I enjoy playing volleyball in my women’s league, relaxing at the beach, and tasting at our wonderful Central Coast wineries.

 Carlos Lesne, Digital West